 Between 1821 and 1880, the Santa Fe Trail was primarily a commercial highway connecting Missouri and Santa Fe, New Mexico.
 From 1821 until 1846, it was an international commercial highway used by Mexican and American traders.
 In 1846, the Mexican-American War began.
 The Army of the West followed the Santa Fe Trail to invade New Mexico.
 When the Treaty of Guadalupe Hidalgo ended the war in 1848, the Santa Fe Trail became a national road connecting the United States to the new southwest territories.
 Commercial freighting along the trail continued, including considerable military freight hauling to supply the southwestern forts.
-The trail was also used by stagecoach lines, thousands of gold seekers heading to the California and Colorado gold fields, adventurers, fur trappers, and emigrants.
-In 1880 the railroad reached Santa Fe and the trail faded into history.
+Stagecoach lines also used the trail, thousands of gold seekers heading to the California and Colorado gold fields, adventurers, fur trappers, and emigrants.
+In 1880 the railroad reached Santa Fe, and the trail faded into history.

 The Great Prairie Highway

 The Santa Fe Trail stirs imaginations as few other historic trails can.
 For 60 years, the trail was one thread in a web of international trade routes.
 It influenced economies as far away as New York and London.
 Spanning 900 miles of the Great Plains between the United States (Missouri) and Mexico (Santa Fe), it brought together a cultural mosaic of individuals who cooperated and sometimes clashed.
 In the process, the rich and varied cultures of Plains Indians were caught in the middle and changed forever.

 Spain jealously protected the borders of its New Mexico colony, prohibiting manufacturing and international trade.
 Missourians and others visiting Santa Fe told of an isolated provincial capital starved for manufactured goods and supplies, a potential gateway to Mexico’s interior markets.